txtdirect/website/content/docs/config/basics/content.md

 }
 ```

-Supported values are `stdout`, `stderr` or path to a file.
+Supported values are `stdout`, `stderr` or a file path.
 If empty, logs will get
 discarded and written to `/dev/null`.